Massouda Jalal: Civil Society Activism

 Ever since she left working for the government of Afghanistan in 2006, she has been engaged in human rights, civil society, social, and political activism.
-She is the founder of Jalal Foundation, a non-profit, non-government organization that brings together women's councils and organizations to build women's capacity, protect women's rights, promote women's political participation, and bring the voices of women in international fora.
-Dr. Massouda Jalal has also founded the Freedom Message Weekly Newspaper—an activist tabloid that exposed the abuses of women's right and human rights and promoted democracy and freedom of expression in Afghanistan.
+She is the founder of Jalāl Foundation, a non-profit, non-government organization that brings together women's councils and organizations to build women's capacity, protect women's rights, promote women's political participation, and bring the voices of women in international fora.
+Dr. Massouda Jalāl has also founded the Freedom Message Weekly Newspaper—an activist tabloid that exposed the abuses of women's right and human rights and promoted democracy and freedom of expression in Afghanistan.
 In these capacities she has traveled to more than 50 countries of the world to represent Afghan women and raise their voices in the international platforms.
-She is also the founder and co-founder of multiple women's organizations and networks in Afghansitan and the region.
+She is also the founder and co-founder of multiple women's organizations and networks in Afghanistan and the region.

-In 2010, gunmen attacked two Jalal Foundation women's rights activists in Helmand when they were on an official trip, killing one and putting the other in a coma.
-The attack forced Dr. Jalal to halt her travels.
-More recently, during her third run for the Office of President in 2019, Dr Jalal boldly critiqued extremism and the violations of human rights and women's rights in the national and international media.
+In 2010, gunmen attacked two Jalāl Foundation women's rights activists in Helmand when they were on an official trip, killing one and putting the other in a coma.
+The attack forced Dr. Jalāl to halt her travels.
+More recently, during her third run for the Office of President in 2019, Dr Jalāl boldly critiqued extremism and the violations of human rights and women's rights in the national and international media.
 This resulted in several attacks on her and her family members, including her house and office were bombed by the enemies of peace and democracy.
-After the fall of Kabul in August 2021, Jalal was forced to go into exile to the Netherlands.
+After the fall of Kabul in August 2021, Jalāl was forced to go into exile to the Netherlands.